- AbbVie is a dividend growth stock with a fine pedigree.

 The dividend declaration is the company's official announcement via SEC filing and press release that it will pay an upcoming dividend.
 The dividend declaration includes the amount of the dividend, the dividend on a per-year basis, the date of record, the ex-dividend date and the date of distribution.
 The two key dates for the dividend capture strategy are the date of record and the ex-dividend date.

-- Ex-dividend date: The ex-dividend date is the first day the stock trades, and new owners will not receive the upcoming dividend; it is the day after the date of record.
-In theory, a trader could buy AbbVie stock at 3:59 p.m.
-Eastern Standard Time (EST) on the date of record and then sell it at 9:01 a.m.
+- Ex-dividend date: The ex-dividend date is the first day the stock trades, and new owners will not receive the upcoming dividend.
+It is the day after the date of record.
+Theoretically, a trader could buy AbbVie stock at 3:59 p.m.
+EST on the record date, sell it at 9:01 a.m.
 EST the next day and receive the dividend payment.
-The risk is that stock prices tend to fall on the ex-dividend day because the value of the dividend is no longer present, not until the next declaration, anyway.
+The risk is that stock prices tend to fall on the ex-dividend day because the value of the dividend is no longer present, not until the next declaration anyway.

 - Distribution date: The distribution date is the day the dividend is paid.
 The dividend is paid directly to shareholder accounts and is available for near-immediate use.
 It doesn't matter if you own the stock on the distribution day as long as you were an owner on the day of record.

 AbbVie is a solid player in the global pharmaceutical industry and a dividend growth stock.
-The best part of this story is that AbbVie has its roots in Abbott Laboratories (one of the best dividend stocks of all time) and is managed with the same foresight.
-In this regard, it is as good as a Dividend King, which means it is a blue-chip quality company that you can count on to deliver dividend payment and annual dividend increases.
+The best part of this story is that AbbVie has its roots in Abbott Laboratories (one of the best dividend stocks ever) and is managed with the same foresight.
+In this regard, it is as good as a Dividend King, which means it is a blue-chip quality company that you can count on to deliver its dividend payment and annual dividend increases.

 Companies Mentioned in This Article:

 |Company||Current Price||Price Change||Dividend Yield||P/E Ratio||Consensus Rating||Consensus Price Target|